chrizteroo/completion_id/README.md

-Configure SVG file.
+1. Configure SVG file.
-Save as plain file
+2. Save as plain file
-Open Terminal
+3. Open Terminal
-Create a folder
+4. Create a folder
-npx create-react-app (poroject name here) cd project name open src and insert code snippet in App.js
+5. npx create-react-app (poroject name here)
+6. cd project name
+7. open src and insert code snippet in App.js
-Go to public folder.
+8. Go to public folder.
-Create a svg file
+9. Create a svg file
-Navigate to where you save your svg file. right-click and open with notepad
+10. Navigate to where you save your svg file.
+11. nright-click and open with notepad
-Copy all code in svg file
+12. Copy all code in svg file
-go to newly created file in public folder
+13. go to newly created file in public folder
-Paste the copied svh code
+14. Paste the copied svh code
-Paste in svg file created in public folder
+15. Paste in svg file created in public folder
-Open package.json
+16. Open package.json
-under dependencies insert  "@babel/plugin-proposal-private-property-in-object":"7.21.11" ,
+17. under dependencies insert  "@babel/plugin-proposal-private-property-in-object":"7.21.11" ,
-Save all entries
+18. Save all entries
-run--- npm start
+19. run--- npm start